ToZ Bk 3: The Wedding - Cover

 Caution: This Political Sex Story contains strong sexual content, including Ma/Fa Coercion Consensual NonConsensual Reluctant Heterosexual Fiction Fairy Tale High Fantasy Alternate History Paranormal Magic Incest Brother Sister Cream Pie First Big Breasts Geeks Politics Revenge Royalty

 Within this wondrous city, there were no mortal men, as they had not been brought into the world just yet.
 No. In this land, there were only gods.
-From their victory over Tiamat, these beings had found a peace atop the ashes of the conflict.
+From their victory over Tiamat, these beings had found a peace atop the ashes of the conflict, and this tranquility was so deserved that it would go on for millennia more if those in charge of this region had their way.

-In the heart of this amazing Babylon, there was a magnificent palace dedicated to its victorious king: Marduk.
-Like a verdant oasis in the desert, the palace was a symbol to this warrior king who had defeated the great dragon, and the great mother to the divine.
-While the deserts that surrounded Babylon were filled with monsters whose veins were filled with blood, but even those creatures could not destroy the order formed by these newer divine beings.
+In the heart of this amazing Babylon, there was a magnificent palace (which would be the inspiration for that aforementioned Hanging Gardens) dedicated to its victorious king: Marduk.
+Like a verdant oasis in the desert, the palace was an emblem to this warrior king who had defeated the great dragon.
+While the barren wastelands that surrounded Babylon were filled with monsters whose veins were filled with molten fire rather than that of blood, even those creatures could not destroy the order formed in this beautiful place.

 The palace had towering walls dressed with cascading tiers of lush greenery.

 Upon this polished throne of marble, ebony, and gold sat Marduk as ruler of Mesopotamia.
-He was the very embodiment of sovereign strength.
+Sovereign strength were the qualities he embodied at that particular moment.
 He wore no covering for his chest, but was hairless from the neck down.
-Wild black hair sat upon his head, bright hazel eyes glowed upon his face, upon his brow was a circle of the purest gold.
-The crown seemed unique to all of the shining ore that adorned his walls.
-It was almost fluid, like water even though surely it was cold, dead metal.
+Wild black hair sat upon his head, bright hazel eyes glowed on his face, and upon his brow was a circle of the purest gold.
+The crown appeared unique to all of the shining ore that adorned his walls and was almost fluid, like water even though surely it was cold, dead metal.

 Beside him, upon a chair of silver and pampered pillows was his wifely queen: Ṣarpānītu.
-Her body was dressed in fabrics of the finest red and water-blues.
-The gentle curves from her breasts, stomach, and hips only made the clothes appear more noble.
+Her body was dressed in fabrics of the finest fire-red and water-blues.
+The gentle curves from her breasts, stomach, and hips only made the clothes that draped her body appear more noble.
 Flowing black locks were crowned by a gleaming diadem, which signified herself as the fitting match of Marduk as the fellow ruler of the gods of Babylon.

 Amidst their bustling court, a single form of a tall tanned being strode towards the two.
-Adorned in a helm of a sun-dipped gold, Nabu, god of knowledge, held out a scroll for his king.
+Adorned in a helm of a sun-dipped gold, Nabu held out a scroll for his king.

 Marduk received the scroll, reading a foreign script.
 The writing of another god was upon it.
 When Ṣarpānītu motioned her own curiosity, Marduk flashed the scroll to her.